deckhouse/deckhouse/ee/modules/450-keepalived/docs/EXAMPLES.md

     - address: 42.43.44.103/32
 ```

-Suppose there is a gateway with a pair of IP addresses for LAN and WAN.
-In the case of the gateway, the private and public IPs are bind together, and they will "jump" between the nodes in tandem.
-In the below example, the VRRP traffic is routed through the LAN interface.
-It can be detected using the NetworkAddress method (assuming that each node has an IP belonging to this subnet).
+There is a gateway with two IP addresses: one for the internal (LAN) and one for the external (WAN) network.
+These two IP addresses work in pairs and switch between nodes together.
+The internal interface (LAN) is used for VRRP service traffic (traffic used to manage the VRRP group).
+This interface is defined using the `Network Address` functions with the assumption that each node has an IP address from the same subnet.

 ```yaml
 apiVersion: deckhouse.io/v1alpha1